arcus/note_deidentification/annotation_guidelines.md

 - Seen by Dr. Gloria de la Vega, MD, Children's Hospital of Philadelphia **ADHD Management Center**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->
 - CHOP **Pediatrics**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->

-Generic departments -- in other words, departments that you might expect to exist with that same name at most hospitals, like ER, Cardiology, NICU -- should still be labeled, but also be marked as "[NonIdentifying](#nonindentifying)".
+Generic departments -- in other words, departments that you might expect to exist with that same name at most hospitals, like ER, Cardiology, NICU -- should still be labeled, but also be marked as "[GenericTemplate](#generictemplate)".
-For example, in the note "Pt came to **ER**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> for persistent fever (4 days), admitted to **PICU**<!-- style="background-color: rgba(var(--color-highlight), .2)"-->" both "ER" and "PICU" would have "NonIdentifying" checked as well, since those are generic names.
+For example, in the note "Pt came to **ER**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> for persistent fever (4 days), admitted to **PICU**<!-- style="background-color: rgba(var(--color-highlight), .2)"-->" both "ER" and "PICU" would have "GenericTemplate" checked as well, since those are generic names.

 Note that sometimes the same phrase might refer to a department or not depending on context.
-For example, "she was seen in **dermatology**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->" should be labeled DEPARTMENT-Nonidentifying, but "she had a number of dermatology tests" wouldn't be labeled because in that case it refers to the general medical field of dermatology, not the department at this hospital.
+For example, "she was seen in **dermatology**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->" should be labeled DEPARTMENT-GenericTemplate, but "she had a number of dermatology tests" wouldn't be labeled because in that case it refers to the general medical field of dermatology, not the department at this hospital.

 The label ORGANIZATION is for entities other than hospitals or other healthcare facilities.
 The most common examples are employers or schools (of the patient, or relatives, or household members).